 RHS Workshop Grants enable historians to come together to pursue projects of shared interest.
 Projects are broadly defined and may focus not only on academic research but also a wider range of activities.
-RHS Workshop Grants differ from our parallel Transactions Workshop Grants programme in so far that the latter is reserved for research projects leading to publication in the Society’s journal.
+Grants offer £1,000 to host a day event.

 - discussion of an existing research topic or project;